JPowers17/JPowers17/README.md

 ## 👩🏻‍💻 About Me
 - 🌐 Exploring IT systems, databases, cybersecurity, and cloud computing.
-- 🎓 Currently completing the Per Scholas IT Support training program, which covers hardware, software, operating systems, networking, cybersecurity and cloud fundamentals.
+- 🎓 Recently completed the Per Scholas IT Support training program, which covers hardware, software, operating systems, networking, cybersecurity and cloud fundamentals.
 - 🎯 Developing strong foundations in Windows, Linux, and macOS.
 - 🔧 Hands-on with Google Cloud, AWS, and Azure Free Tiers, LAMP stacks, and virtual machines.
 - ⚙️ Goal: Transition into a cloud or cybersecurity career.